 In 2017, the Gardinier family sold Phelan Segur to a Belgian investor, Philippe van de Yvere.

-Phelan Segur's vineyard covers 70 ha, planted with 58% Cabernet Sauvignon, 39% Merlot, 1.5% Cabernet Franc and 1.5% Petit Verdot.
-The vineyard is divided into four blocks, and some of these touch the ones of Montrose and Calon Segur.
+Phelan Segur's vineyard covers 70 ha and is planted with 58% Cabernet Sauvignon, 39% Merlot, 1.5% Cabernet Franc, and 1.5% Petit Verdot.
+The vineyard is divided into four blocks, with some touching those of Montrose and Calon Segur.
 The soil is of excellent quality, mostly gravel, moldy, sandy, and clay.
 Vines here are, on average, 40 years old, and 50% of new oak is used for aging.

-Phelan Segur is only Cru Bourgeois, but it challenges classified growths in several vintages since the 2010 vintage.
+Phelan Segur is only a Cru Bourgeois, but it has consistently challenged classified growths in several vintages since the 2010 vintage.
 Thanks to Merlot's large content, it can be very aromatic, polished, elegant, and fleshy, while Cabernet Sauvignon provides a strong backbone, structure, and concentration.
 Both grape varieties complement each other here!

 -----